I love Malaysia.

 I’ve never felt more alive than I did that day.

 It’s a healthy level of sentimentality.
-I don’t wish to relive those moments and there is no demand that Malaysia provides a theatrical reunion of those powerful emotions.
+I don’t wish to relive those moments upon arrival and there is no demand that Malaysia provides a theatrical reunion of those powerful emotions.

 Just mutual respect and a deep feeling of gratitude.

-I Love Malaysia for many reasons, but that one is my most cherished and important reason to me and it always will be.
+I Love Malaysia for many reasons, but this one is my most cherished and important reason to me and it always will be.

 10 (Other) Reasons Why I Love Malaysia